saraex6/Transfer-Learning-and-fine-tuning/README.md

 # Transfer Learning and fine-tuning
-This repo provides an implementation of transfer learning based on [Keras Applications](https://keras.io/api/applications/) for the classification of plants deficiency.
+This repo provides an implementation of transfer learning based on [Keras Applications](https://keras.io/api/applications/) for detection of plants deficiency.
 Current codes include:

 * VGG16
 * ResNet-50